 Background and History

-Founded in 1954 by four innovative professors of history, literature, the arts and philosophy, the Humanities Honors Program has been recognized as the single best lower division program for student retention and timely graduation on campus, according to university data gathered over the years.
-1 This highly successful path to completion of most of the General Education (GE) requirements for all majors provides a multi-disciplinary, globally inclusive, collaborative four-semester program of humanities-centered study, and also fosters a unique learning community at San Jose State.
+Founded in 1954 by four innovative professors of history, literature, the arts, and philosophy, the Humanities Honors Program has been recognized as a highly successful path to degree completion for all majors.
+The Program provides a globally inclusive, collaborative four-semester program of humanities-centered study that meets the majority of general education (GE) requirements for graduation while fostering a unique learning community at San José State.

 A team of faculty works with each two-year cohort of students, teaching, advising and offering guidance.
 This faculty-student commitment supports a cohort of students who master the ideas and skills for success with integrity.
 Honors Program goals incorporate:

-- exploration of the deep questions of life learning and meaning
+5. exploration of the deep questions of life learning and meaning.

-The Honors Program has a rich history on the SJSU campus, with Honors alumni successes in many professional, academic and creative fields.
-The program hears often from past participants who remember their experiences in Humanities Honors warmly, and who provide support in the form of alumni donations of time and other resources.
-In fact, there are a continually growing number of alumni who are encouraging their children and grandchildren to participate in the program as well.
-Would you, too, like to become part of one of SJSU's most valued and respected traditions?
-See if you qualify for inclusion in the program.
+The Honors Program has a rich history at SJSU, with Honors alumni succeeding in many professional, academic, and creative fields.
+We hear often from past participants who remember their experiences in Humanities Honors warmly, and who provide support in the form of alumni donations of time and other resources.
+In fact, a continually growing number of alumni are encouraging their children and grandchildren to participate in the program as well.

 What comprises the Humanities Honors Program?

-The Humanities Honors Program is a General Education four-semester, six-unit per semester survey course of the Foundation of Western Culture and Society (HUM 1A/HUM 1B) and Modern Cultural and Social Institutions (HUM 2A/HUM 2B).
-It is formulated to emphasize the interrelationship of art, literature, philosophy and social institutions.
-It is centered in the interdisciplinary study of world culture.
-"Interdisciplinary" means that world culture is considered through the lens of different academic disciplines including: music, art history, rhetoric, philosophy, history and political theory, literature, and theatre.
-Through the study of cultures, students develop a foundational knowledge of the stories of human history and how civilizations have arisen and transformed into the cultures of the world today.
+The Humanities Honors Program is a General Education four-semester, six-unit per semester survey of the Foundations of World Cultures and Society (HUM 1A/HUM 1B) and Modern Cultural and Social Institutions (HUM 2A/HUM 2B).
+Centered on the interdisciplinary study of world culture, the Program emphasizes the interrelationship of the arts, world literatures, philosophy, and social institutions.
+Throughout the four semesters, students develop a foundational knowledge of the stories of human history and how civilizations have arisen and transformed into the cultures of the world today.
 Humanities Honors curriculum spans Antiquity (1A), the Middle Ages and Renaissance (1B), Revolutionary and Modern Eras (2A), and the Contemporary Era (2B).
 Be sure to look at our Reading List and FAQ online for more information.